 - Create a list of potential donors and set up meetings with them.

-- Reach out to local media outlets and offer yourself as a guest on their shows.
+- Contact local media outlets and offer yourself as a guest on their shows.

 Figure out why you’re running.
 For a successful candidate, you need a message that resonates with voters.
 Take some time to think about what you want to accomplish if elected and what sets you apart from the other candidates.